Table of Content +

 What is the syllabus for RBI Grade B?

-The RBI Grade B Syllabus includes 4 subjects in Phase 1 and 3 subjects in Phase 2.
+RBI Grade B Syllabus includes 4 subjects in Phase 1, and 3 subjects in Phase 2.
 It is important for candidates to check the syllabus thoroughly for a better understanding.
 We have provided the detailed RBI Grade B Syllabus for all stages below:

 |---|